Asset Location: Bonds in RRSP vs TFSA for a Canadian Investor

 RRSP or TFSA?
 Use Ontario tax brackets to make the right choice.
 Complete 2026 guide covering contribution limits, tax advantages, and when each account wins.

-Book a free 15-minute call and get answers specific to your situation.
+Book a free assessment and get answers specific to your situation.

 Or reach out anytime — I respond personally.